 Testimonials and Demonstration

 There is another affordable natural solution, non-surgical /non-medicated pathway, for chronic pain in joints is called Platelet Rich Plasma (PRP) Therapy.
-Get access to more about PRP and schedule a consultation with Dr. Benson contact her office at 505-986-1089.
+Click onto banner above to learn more about PRP and schedule a consultation with Dr. Benson by contacting her office at 505-986-1089.

 What Is Prolozone Therapy?